 More than 80 per cent of young people start to get better soon after the initial attack and continue to recover for up to six months afterwards.
 Most recover fully but some people continue to have symptoms such as blurred or decreased vision.

 Will my child go on to develop multiple sclerosis (MS)?

 Optic neuritis, like MS, is a condition caused by the body’s immune system becoming mis-programmed and attacking the myelin covering of the nerves.
-Whether your child is likely to go on to develop MS depends on the initial symptoms and also on whether the brain scan shows any specific inflammatory changes.
-Your doctor will be able to discuss this with you based on your child’s specific presentation and the MRI scan.
-You may also be asked to help in research to enable us in time to answer these questions better.
+Whether a child is likely to go on to develop MS depends on the initial symptoms and also on whether the brain scan shows any specific inflammatory changes.
+A doctor will be able to discuss this with parents, based on their child’s specific presentation and the MRI scan.
+They may also be asked to help in research to enable us in time to answer these questions better.

 What happens next?

-You will be followed up by an eye doctor and you may, depending on the brain scan, be referred for further assessment.
+The child will be followed up by an eye doctor and they may, depending on the brain scan, be referred for further assessment.